 Knowing that marijuana is a controlled substance in Utah, the following applies:

-It is unlawful for a person to knowingly and intentionally (1) produce, manufacture, or dispense, or to possess with intent to produce, manufacture, or dispense, a controlled or counterfeit substance; (2) distribute a controlled or counterfeit substance, or to agree, consent, offer, or arrange to distribute a controlled or counterfeit substance; or (3) possess a controlled or counterfeit substance with intent to distribute.
+It is unlawful for a person to knowingly and intentionally (1) produce, manufacture, or dispense, or to possess with intent to produce, manufacture, or dispense, a controlled or counterfeit substance; (2) distribute a controlled or counterfeit substance, or to agree, consent, offer, or arrange to distribute a controlled or counterfeit substance; or (3) possess a controlled or counterfeit substance with intent to distribute.1Utah Code § 58-37-8, Prohibited Acts – Penalties.

-In short, and pursuant to the foregoing, marijuana is illegal in the State of Utah, unless one has a medical marijuana card.
+As a result, marijuana is illegal in the State of Utah unless one has a medical marijuana card.

 HOW TO OBTAIN A MEDICAL MARIJUANA CARD IN THE STATE OF UTAH

-Again, to obtain a medical marijuana card, one must receive a recommendation from a qualified medical provider, which includes physicians, osteopathic physicians, advanced practice registered nurses, and physician assistants.
+Again, to obtain a medical marijuana card, one must receive a recommendation from a qualified medical provider, which includes physicians, osteopathic physicians, advanced practice registered nurses, and physician assistants.3Utah Code § 26-61A-106.
 Furthermore, one must have at least one of the following qualifying conditions:

 - HIV or acquired immune deficiency syndrome (AIDS);